 Bathroom fan(s) - installed in your home are intended to be an integral part of your home's ventilation system.
-They are set to run 24/7 as per city code to promote ventilation and reduce the chance of condensation occurring.
+A manual switch will control one fan.
 The fan(s) should be cleaned seasonally by removing the dust and dirt that has built up on the fan blades and grille.